Wildstylez: 2012—present

 In 2012, Wildstylez had his final release on Digital:Age and also had releases on labels A² Records, Brennan Heart Music, Q-Dance Records and a collection of self-released free tracks via social media.
 These free releases included the popular David Guetta – "Wild Ones (Wildstylez Bootleg)".
 His 2012 track with singer Niels Geusebroek, "Year of Summer", brought Wildstylez into the mainstream dance music in the Netherlands, reaching platinum status and also receiving airtime on Dutch daytime radio stations.
 2012 also saw the release of "Lose My Mind", a collaboration with Brennan Heart, the video clip being the most viewed on the Wildstylez YouTube channel with over 28 million views.
 At the beginning of 2013, a statement from Scantraxx manager Rudy Peters confirmed that Wildstylez had indeed left the Scantraxx brand after five years, also implying that Digital:Age had been a Scantraxx affiliated label when formed.
 In January 2013, Wildstylez had the opportunity to host his own X-Qlusive.
-Held on the 19th of January at the Heineken Music Hall in the Netherlands, X-Qlusive:Wildstylez was a sold-out event and included popular hardstyle artists and former collaborators Noisecontrollers, Headhunterz and Alpha² in the lineup.
+Held on 19 January at the Heineken Music Hall in the Netherlands, X-Qlusive:Wildstylez was a sold-out event and included popular hardstyle artists and former collaborators Noisecontrollers, Headhunterz and Alpha² in the lineup.

 In late 2013, Wildstylez formed his own record label titled Lose Control Music.
 The hardstyle label was formed in partnership with Be Yourself Music, a dance related record label and management company.
 Wildstylez continued the trend of artists having connections with Be Yourself Music, who had also recently established similar partnerships with popular hardstyle artists Frontliner and Brennan Heart.
 In late 2013, Wildstylez had his first release on Lose Control Music with the single "Lights Go Out".
 Hardstyle producer Max Enforcer has since joined Lose Control Music, with Wildstylez having one release with him.
 As of 2014, Wildstylez continues to release on Lose Control Music.
 In 2015, a track he did together with Dutch hardstyle duo Audiotricz entitled "Turn the Music Up" was released on W&W's sublabel of Armada Music, Mainstage Music.
 2016 saw Metekohy reunite with Headhunterz and play another set as Project One at Qlimax 2016.
 They released new music together under the Project One title, and also formed a new label called Art of Creation.

 In 2017, he was chosen to create the anthem for Qlimax, "Temple of Light".
 2018 brought his first collaboration with Hardwell, after remixing one of his tracks in 2013.
 He also released his first tracks on the Art of Creation label, his own EP and a remix for Evil Activities & Endymion.